ShanshanLi-cobo/cobo-waas2-java-sdk/docs/CreateSweepToAddress.md

 # CreateSweepToAddress

-Information of the new sweep-to address to be created.
+The information of create sweep to address.

 ## Properties